-The delegation also met the Commissioner for Administration and Human Rights (Ombudsperson), Eliza Savvidou, the Commissioner for Children’s Rights, Leda Koursoumba, and representatives of the National Preventive Mechanism (NPM), the United Nations High Commissioner for Refugees (UNHCR) and civil society active in areas of concern to the CPT.
+The delegation also met the Commissioner for Administration and Human Rights, Maria Stylianou-Lottides and the Commissioner for Children’s Rights, Despo Michaelidou, as well as representatives of the United Nations High Commissioner for Refugees Office in Nicosia, the National Preventive Mechanism of Cyprus (NPM) and of civil society active in areas of concern to the CPT.

 At the end of the visit, the delegation presented its preliminary findings to the Cypriot authorities.